gloorx/gloorx.github.io/about.md

 - **pueue** (/ˈpjuː/***PEW***)
 <br/>

+Yes.
 I know my English is terrible.

 I started this blog at December 1st, 2014.
 But I started to post on this blog in English at January 12th, 2016.